Publication

 September 18, 2024

-Haynes and Boone, LLP Partner Nick Bunch and Associate Payton Roberts authored an article for Westlaw Today following Senator Robert Menendez being convicted in a bribery trial in connection with an alleged corrupt relationship with three New Jersey businessmen.
+Haynes Boone Partner Nick Bunch and Associate Payton Roberts authored an article for Westlaw Today following Senator Robert Menendez being convicted in a bribery trial in connection with an alleged corrupt relationship with three New Jersey businessmen.

 Read an excerpt below.